siraat-ai-academy/feelings-unwritten/quranic-reflections/01-surah-al-fatiha-reflections-9-modes.md

 Later that night, the three friends caught up on a call — Yusuf, Imran, and Rohan.
 They didn’t plan to talk about the verse, but somehow, it came up.

-“Funny,” Yusuf said, “how these words feel new every time.”
+“Isn’t it something… how these words always feel fresh?”
+Yusuf said quietly.
 Imran nodded, “It’s not about being perfect.
 I think it’s about returning.
 Again and again.”

 No one corrected the other.
 No one claimed to know it all.
 They just let the verse settle between them like a soft light.